The Marketed Lies of Fake Rebrandings and their Impact

 What is a Rebranding

-Before going deeper into the deeper, it is useful to scrap the surface of rebranding.
+Before going deeper, it is useful to scrap the surface of rebranding.

 In marketing language, rebranding is the strategy of developing a differentiated identity for a business through new additions.
 Such new additions can take the form of a new logo, design, concept, or even name for a business or product.